A good travel experience starts at home. So, what should you do before going on a long trip? We’re glad you asked.

 Planning for a long term trip overseas can be a protracted and daunting endeavor.
+We know, we’ve done it dozens of times, and to this day there are things we sometimes forget to do.

 For first timers planning a long trip the logistics can get a bit overwhelming.
 There is so much to account for, and so much to remember to do before you leave that occasionally small, simple, yet common sense preparations and precautions go overlooked.
 We would like to simplify the process of preparing for a trip for you, and offer some advice based on our own experiences.